1. What Types of Roof Damage Exists?

 2. What are Impact Resistant Shingles?

 Impact Resistant roofs (many times referred to as Class 4 by insurance carriers) are roofing systems that have the highest wind and hail rating afforded in the industry.
 Many insurance companies like State Farm, Farmer’s, and Farm Bureau offer discounts for installing these roofing systems.
-Sadly, your policy only covers a “like for like,” replacement cost.
-This means your insurance company won’t cover the upgrade to the impact resistant shingle.
-However, many times the cost is so low the savings cover the extra out of pocket costs in a few short years or even sooner.
-Absolute Roofing will provide your insurance company with a Class 4 certification if that’s what we install.
+Unfortunately, your policy only covers a “like for like” replacement cost which means you’ll have to pay for the upgrade out-of-pocket (although some insurance carriers have had promotions to pay the difference).
+Even if paying for the upgrade yourself, cost is so low the savings cover the extra out-of-pocket costs in a few short years or even sooner.
+As your roofing contractor, Absolute Roofing will provide your insurance company with a Class 4 certification if you choose to use it.

 3. How Do I Know if I Need to File an Insurance Claim?

 Depending on the type of storm, you’ll want to make sure your adjuster takes a careful look at your roof, windows, paint, siding or exterior, gutters, vents, air conditioning units, concrete, including driveways and pool decks, and any downed or damaged electrical wires or other utilities.
-This is one of the areas Absolute Roofing excels in.
+This is one of the areas that Absolute Roofing sets ourselves apart from other roofing contractors in Omaha.
 We have a specific pattern for inspecting properties which cover all these areas.
 Many times there is hail and wind damage to parts of the exterior you are not even aware of.
 Don’t let what you’re not aware of come to bite you down the road when you go to sell the home.

 4. How do I file a Claim?

 If your home has been damaged, exposure to the elements may greatly increase the amount of damage to you home.
-Many insurance policies limit your time to file a claim, so don’t wait until you have water dripping through the ceiling, mold in the attic, or your roof caves in to call Absolute Roofing and your insurance company.
+Many insurance policies limit your time to file a claim, so don’t wait until you have water dripping through the ceiling, mold in the attic, or your roof caves in to contact a roofing contractor and your insurance company.
 It might be too late to file a valid storm damage claim.
+Some important things to know:

 - Don’t Delay!
 Most insurance policies limit your time to file a claim